glassroom/torch_parallel_scan/README.md

 ## Fast

-For chains of matrix products in which all matrices have the same square size, `tps.reduce_scan` can be much faster on CUDA devices than `torch.linalg.multi_dot` (which, to be fair, is designed primarily for product chains of matrices of varying sizes).
+For chains of matrix products in which all matrices have the same square size, `tps.reduce_scan` can be much faster on CUDA devices than `torch.linalg.multi_dot` (which, to be fair, is designed primarily for chains of matrices of varying sizes).
 The following table shows a performance comparison on a recent mid-tier CUDA device:

 | Chain Length   | Square Matrix Size | vs. PyTorch's multi_dot |
 |----------------|-------------------:|------------------------:|